tmhathucgit/VeriSyntra/docs/Implementation_Prototype_Plans/VeriPortal_Prompt_02.md

-Read the VeriPortal_02_SelfServiceDPO.md carefully Implement the Module "2.
-VeriPortal_ComplianceAssessment" as per the instructions Check for errors as you go
+Read the VeriPortal_01_CulturalOnboarding.md carefully Implement as per the instructions
+Check for errors as you go
-Mark each item as complete in the VeriPortal_02_SelfServiceDPO.md when done Create a new summary report named "VeriPortal_02_ComplianceAssessment_02_Summary.md" under the VeriPortal folder when done test the website
+Mark each item as complete in the VeriPortal_01_CulturalOnboarding.md when done Create a new completion summary report named "VeriPortal_01_CulturalOnboarding_Completion.md" under the VeriPortal/Completion folder when done test the website